To apply for one of our jobs, please use the search and apply boxes on our site.

 - Have no live criminal convictions or cases pending, including drink driving convictions.

 We would also suggest taking any opportunity to participate in team activities (either part-time/summer holiday/Saturday jobs etc.) in customer service while you are still in school or college.
 This could contribute to an all-rounded experience that may be helpful when you eventually apply for a cabin crew role.

-We are sorry but we do not have work experience opportunities within Virgin Atlantic, we receive a large number of these requests and we are unable to accommodate the high volumes, as we would want any opportunity to experience working with us to be meaningful, but our teams unfortunately cannot accommodate this.
+We are sorry but we do not have work experience opportunities within Virgin Atlantic.
+We’d want any work experience with us to be a meaningful one whilst on site, however due to the large volume of requests we receive, our teams unfortunately don’t have capacity to accommodate this.

 Currently we do not offer a formal graduate placement scheme, however we have future plans to look at this, so please check back on our careers site for updates.

 The experience required for all our roles varies on a case by case basis.
 The “About You” section of each individual role advert will give an overview of the candidate background needed.